GitauHarrison/notes/twilio_verify_2fa.md

 #### Create Virtual Environment

-Virtual environments allow you to isolate your project requirements from that of the Operating System.
-You need to create an activate it:
+Virtual environments allow you to isolate the project requirements from that of your Operating System.
+You need to create and activate it:

 ```python
 $ mkvirtualenv twilio_verify